Boorloo Bridge: History

 Expressions of interest for the construction contract opened in February 2021.
 Two proponents were shortlisted in April 2021, and a consortium of Civmec, Seymour Whyte and WSP was named preferred proponent in March 2022, with the total estimated cost at the time being $100M.
 The contract was awarded in April 2022.
 The Town of Victoria Park approved the bridge in September 2022, with the south-eastern end of the bridge occupying McCallum Park, which is owned by the Town of Victoria Park.
 The bridge was approved by a Development Assessment Panel in December 2022.
 The first sod was turned in March 2023.
 Fabrication of the bridges' components was underway in Henderson, Western Australia, by November 2023.
 In the same month, riverine construction began.
 An additional $80M cost was revealed in the May 2024 state budget, for water main upgrades, toilet blocks, and landscaping around the bridge.
 All major components of the bridges were in place by early August 2024, including all sixteen bridge modules and all pylons.
 It was also announced that the bridges were on track to open by the end of 2024.

 On 14 November 2024 it was announced that the bridges would open on 22 December 2024.
 The official name for the two bridges was also revealed as Boorloo Bridge (singular), where Boorloo is the Noongar name for Perth.

-On 17 November 2025, the bridges and a surrounding section of the Swan River were closed off to the public after a large lighting cable near the Victoria Park shore became detached and fell into the river and a shared path below, almost hitting a passing cyclist.
+On 17 November 2025, the bridges and a surrounding section of the Swan River were temporarily closed off to the public after a large lighting cable near the Victoria Park shore became detached and fell into the river and a shared path below, almost hitting a passing cyclist.
+In late 2026, the bridges were partially closed off to facilitate repairs to permanently address issues with the lighting.